 Writers Lewis Clay, Arthur Hoerl, and George H. Plympton aren’t always able to prevent their narrative from spinning its wheels, although they make a gallant effort to keep things interesting.
 The continual game of three-way cat-and-mouse between Silver, Rand, and the Admiral–who first battle over an important treasure map and then over Professor Whitney–keeps the first two-thirds of the serial moving pretty briskly, helped along by continual trips to and from the Albatross, the Sea Hound, the coastal town, the Admiral’s plantation and “slave camp,” and the jungle.
 This repetitive tug-of-war starts to wear out its welcome by about the tenth chapter, but the serial doesn’t completely collapse until the last three episodes–in which the action moves permanently away from the coast into the interior, the Ryaks (heretofore depicted as savage and ruthless) suddenly become friendly, and the villains start killing each other with no assistance from the heroes (the sudden and undramatic demise of the Admiral’s bodyguard Singapore is particularly disappointing, since the script continually promises a fight between him and Captain Silver that never comes).

 Crabbe’s sidekicks are all very likable as well, lending the proceedings some additional energy with their happy-go-lucky bantering.
 Ralph Hodges is appealingly cheerful as the impetuous Jerry, while Spencer Chan plays the reserved Kukai with a welcome touch of deadpan humor, particularly when his character is making resourceful use of various electrical gadgets to drive heavies from Silver’s ship.
-Jimmy Lloyd’s fun-loving, fight-loving Tex is potentially the most interesting of the three sidekicks–but although Lloyd plays the part with flair and enthusiasm, his flat Midwestern voice and non-rugged appearance aren’t really suited to the part of a rough-and-tumble cowboy (someone like George Chesebro, Hal Taliaferro, or even Charles King would have been a much better fit for the role).
+Jimmy Lloyd’s fun-loving, fight-loving Tex is potentially the most interesting of the three sidekicks–but although Lloyd plays the part with energy, his flat Midwestern voice and gruffly down-to-earth demeanor aren’t really suited to the part of a boisterous cowboy (someone like George Chesebro, Hal Taliaferro, or even Charles King would have been a much better fit for the role).
 Fritz, a small and wooly ship’s dog, makes a fourth sidekick for Crabbe, although his heroics are understandably limited when compared to those of the German Shepherd co-heroes seen in earlier serials.

 Robert Barron, usually a supporting heavy, does a fine job in the unusually meaty part of the Admiral.
 The character is a cynically suave type who enjoys luxuries and personal comfort and prefers to leave crude violence to his henchmen; Barron’s languid but crafty demeanor suits the part admirably.
 His sarcastically superior interchanges with his scruffy henchmen and his sly negotiations with Buster Crabbe and Hugh Prosser are very well-played.
 Prosser does a similarly good job with his character; his confidently businesslike manner is very appropriate for his tireless conniver, who’s too self-assured to ever realize he’s getting in over his head.
 Pierce Lyden, as Prosser’s hard-bitten and more cautious henchman, serves as a sort of cautionary chorus for his boss, and one feels rather sorry for him when Prosser’s schemes drag him to his doom.